akiraohgaki/chirit/README.md

 ```

 > [!NOTE]
-> Replace the @version in the URL to specific version.
+> Replace the @version in the URL to a specific version.

 ### Import from a local installed package